devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-2.md

 In this example, attempting to access an array element out of bounds throws an `ArrayIndexOutOfBoundsException`.
 The exception is caught and handled by the catch block, and the program continues to run without crashing.

-## 14) Explain the importance of Exception handling in java.
-Write a program to handle ArithmeticException, ArrayIndexOutofBoundsException using try-catch-finally and throw.
+## <mark> 14) Explain the importance of Exception handling in java.
+Write a program to handle ArithmeticException, ArrayIndexOutofBoundsException using try-catch-finally and throw. </mark>

 Exception handling is a powerful mechanism in Java that is used to handle runtime errors so that the normal flow of the program can be maintained.
 It is mainly used for handling checked exceptions (known exceptions that occur during compile-time), however, it can also be used for handling unchecked exceptions (exceptions that occur during runtime).